Back to Silas S. Brown's home page

 (may need adjusting for some CUPS/Wine versions).

-Alternatively if you don't have root access but have compiled your own WINE, you can temporarily disable accidental printing by moving wineps* out of lib/wine.
+Alternatively if you don't have root access but have compiled your own WINE, you can temporarily disable accidental printing by moving wineps*

 All material © Silas S. Brown unless otherwise stated.